ChowWaiTin/Learning-and-Testing-with-Github/GitSummary.md

-# Learning-and-Testing-with-Github
+# Quick Summary

 ## Summary
-This document will share a simple example on the use of git, a version control tool.
-You can follow along and get some hands on experience in the process.
+This document is a quick summary on the use of git, a version control tool.

-## Get Started
+## Example
-Try out the example: [Example](./Learning%20Git%20with%20Real-Life%20Applications/TASKS.md)
+Try out the example: [Example](./README.md)

 There are also some useful info you can refer to below.